shreyasgurav/Cortex/README.md

 ### Building from Source

 1. Clone or download this repository
-2. Open `Cortex.xcodeproj` in Xcode
+2. Open `UniMemory.xcodeproj` in Xcode
 3. Select your development team in Signing & Capabilities
 4. Build and run (⌘R)

 ### First Launch

-When you first launch Cortex, you'll need to grant permissions:
+When you first launch UniMemory, you'll need to grant permissions:

 1. **Accessibility Permission** (Required)
-   - Cortex needs this to read text from any application
+   - UniMemory needs this to read text from any application
    - Go to: System Settings → Privacy & Security → Accessibility
-   - Find and enable Cortex
+   - Find and enable UniMemory

 2. **Input Monitoring Permission** (Optional but Recommended)
    - Enables detection of Enter key presses for better capture timing
    - Go to: System Settings → Privacy & Security → Input Monitoring
-   - Find and enable Cortex
+   - Find and enable UniMemory

 ## Usage